-The TomTom® Adventurer Watch not only counts your steps for your every day but is also great for hikes.
-It offers a lot of features, but our favorite features are the GPS, compass, and barometer, so we’re able to track our altitude, 3D distance, speed, and how much we ascend or descend.
+The TomTom® Adventurer Watch not only counts your steps for everyday use but is also great for hikes.
+It offers a lot of features, but our favorite features are the GPS, compass, and barometer, which tracks our altitude, 3D distance, speed, and how much we ascend or descend.

-This is a big deal for us, since we blog about our hikes.
+This is helpful since we blog our hikes.
 If you’ve ever done research online, you’ll find that trail info is all over the place.
-One place might say a hike is 4.2 miles and another site might list it as 4.6 miles.
+One place might say a hike is 4.2 miles and another might list it at 5 miles.
 We like to share info we gather based on our experience and also accurately track our pace and speed without having to do our own calculations.

 In the event that you happen to lose your watch on your hike or you forgot to fully charge it, it’s always good to have backup.

-On long hikes, it’s easy to stop paying attention to where you’re going especially if there aren’t many unique features and everything starts looking the same.
-It can also especially be difficult to follow a trail if it’s an unmarked or unmaintained, if it is hidden under snow, or when you stay out longer than expected and it gets dark (don’t forget your headlamp!).
+On long hikes, it’s easy to stop paying attention to where you’re going.
+If there aren’t many unique features, everything starts looking the same.
+It can also especially be difficult to follow a trail if it’s unmarked or unmaintained, hidden under snow, or when you stay out longer than expected and it gets dark (don’t forget your headlamp!).

-You’re more likely to get lost if you go off trail or take a detour.
+You’re more likely to get lost if you go off-trail or take a detour.
 You’re especially not likely to pay attention if you’re venturing off to find a good photo opp.
-When you go off trail, too, you’re also more likely to start making false trails for others to get lost on in the future.
+When you go off-trail, you’re also more likely to start making false trails for others to get lost on in the future.

 As a photographer, I’m always looking for the direction of where the sun will rise and set.
-This also will help you know the general direction of East and West since the sun rises from the East and sets on the West.
-When it gets closer to winter solstice, however, keep in mind that the sun shifts throughout the year and can set as far as the Southwest.
+It helps you know the general direction of East and West (rises from the East and sets on the West).
+When it’s closer to the winter solstice, keep in mind that the sun sets as far as the Southwest.
 Other signs to look for: The wind tends to blow from the West in the Northern Hemisphere unless there is a storm approaching.
-Moss also generally grows on the north side of trees in the Northern hemisphere and the South side of trees in the Southern hemisphere, but that’s not always the case.
+Moss also generally grows on the north side of trees in the Northern hemisphere and the Southside of trees in the Southern hemisphere, but that’s not always the case.
 We’ve seen them grow on both sides too.

 In the event that you get lost, here’s a list of all our hiking essentials including a survival kit.